Antisemitism in Europe: Italy

-On 15 March 2012, Italian police arrested a Muslim man of Moroccan background who attempted to blow up a synagogue.
-According to ANSA English:

-"police arrested a suspected terrorist who they believe may have been planning an attack on Milan's synagogue.

-Police said they found evidence on the man's computer that he has conducted a thorough inspection of Milan's synagogue, with information on the security measures used and the police who guard the building.
-Investigators added that they had intercepted messages in which the man talked about a "jihad mission".
-They said he was identified as a suspect terrorist during monitoring of websites that feature forums and publish documents on the 'jihad'.

-On 12 November 2015, a Jewish man was stabbed multiple times near a pizza shop in Milan by an Arab assailant.
+A 2025 poll found that 15% of Italians believe that attacks on Jewish people are 'justifiable', and 18% believe antisemitic graffiti on walls and other public spaces is legitimate.

 Latvia

 Two desecrations of Holocaust memorials, in Jelgava and in the Biķernieki Forest, took place in 1993.
 The delegates of the World Congress of Latvian Jews who came to Biķernieki to commemorate the 46,500 Jews shot there, were shocked by the sight of swastikas and the word Judenfrei daubed on the memorial.
 Furthermore, Articles of antisemitic content appeared in the Latvian nationalist press.
 The main topics of these articles were the collaboration of Jews with the Communists in the Soviet period, Jews tarnishing Latvia's good name in the West, and Jewish businessmen striving to control the Latvian economy.

 Netherlands

 The Netherlands has the second highest incidence of antisemitic incidents in the European Union.
 However, it is difficult to obtain exact figures because the specific groups against whom attacks are made are not specifically identified in police reports, and analyses of police data for antisemitism, therefore, rely on keyword searches, e.g. Jew or Israel.
 According to Centre for Information and Documentation on Israel (CIDI), a pro-Israel lobby group in the Netherlands, the number of antisemitic incidents reported in the whole of the Netherlands was 108 in 2008, 93 in 2009, and 124 in 2010.
 Some two-thirds of this are acts of aggression.
 There are approximately 52 000 Dutch Jews.

 According to the NRC Handelsblad newspaper, the number of antisemitic incidents in Amsterdam was 14 in 2008 and 30 in 2009.
 In 2010, Raphaël Evers, an orthodox rabbi in Amsterdam, told the Norwegian newspaper Aftenposten that Jews can no longer be safe in the city anymore due to the risk of violent assaults.
 "We Jews no longer feel at home here in the Netherlands.
 Many people talk about moving to Israel," he said.
 In 2013, the Dutch Center for Reports on Discrimination (CIDI) noted that there is more antisemitism on the Internet than ever before in its 17-year history.